Exelon (NASDAQ:EXC) Rating Increased to Hold at StockNews.com

-Exelon (NASDAQ:EXC – Free Report) was upgraded by investment analysts at StockNews.com from a “sell” rating to a “hold” rating in a research note issued on Monday.
+Exelon (NASDAQ:EXC – Free Report) was upgraded by equities research analysts at StockNews.com from a “sell” rating to a “hold” rating in a research note issued to investors on Saturday.

-A number of other brokerages also recently weighed in on EXC.
-Mizuho decreased their target price on shares of Exelon from $46.00 to $45.00 in a research note on Tuesday, May 16th.
-BMO Capital Markets decreased their target price on shares of Exelon from $46.00 to $44.00 in a research note on Thursday, May 25th.
-JPMorgan Chase & Co. decreased their target price on shares of Exelon from $50.00 to $46.00 in a research note on Wednesday, June 7th.
-The Goldman Sachs Group started coverage on shares of Exelon in a research report on Wednesday, June 7th.
-They set a “sell” rating and a $39.00 price target for the company.
-Finally, Morgan Stanley raised their price target on shares of Exelon from $46.00 to $49.00 and gave the company an “overweight” rating in a research report on Thursday, April 20th.
-One equities research analyst has rated the stock with a sell rating, three have issued a hold rating and six have issued a buy rating to the stock.
-Based on data from MarketBeat, the stock presently has a consensus rating of “Moderate Buy” and a consensus price target of $44.50.
+EXC has been the topic of a number of other research reports.
+BMO Capital Markets cut their price target on Exelon from $46.00 to $44.00 in a report on Thursday, May 25th.
+Guggenheim raised Exelon from a “neutral” rating to a “buy” rating and set a $44.00 price target on the stock in a report on Friday.
+Mizuho cut their price target on Exelon from $46.00 to $45.00 in a report on Tuesday, May 16th.
+JPMorgan Chase & Co. cut their price target on Exelon from $50.00 to $46.00 in a report on Wednesday, June 7th.
+Finally, The Goldman Sachs Group began coverage on Exelon in a report on Wednesday, June 7th.
+They set a “sell” rating and a $39.00 price target on the stock.
+One research analyst has rated the stock with a sell rating, three have issued a hold rating and seven have given a buy rating to the company’s stock.
+Based on data from MarketBeat.com, the company has an average rating of “Moderate Buy” and an average price target of $44.90.

 Exelon Stock Performance